B1 Blue Strike Review: What is the B1 Blue Strike?

 Let’s take a look at the three main features designed to give you instant feedback.

-The most noticeable feature on the B1 is the Impact Bow.
+When researching for our B1 Blue Strike review, the most noticeable feature on the B1 is the Impact Bow.
 This thin, flexible cable loops across the length of the grip and serves as a gentle reminder when you accidentally flip your wrists.
 The concept here is simple.
 The Impact Bow touches your lead wrist through the swing until your club reaches the waist-high point of the follow-through.
 That’s it.
 If you feel the bow move away from your lead wrist or touch your trail arm, you know you’re flipping.
 If you keep the bow on your lead wrist, you know your clubface is square.

 The Anti-Flip Compression Sole gives you perhaps the most frustrating (but likely effective) feedback.
 The clubhead features an unforgiving, beveled leading edge.
 This design raises the clubface above the ground, making it more important than ever to strike the ball on a downward blow.
 If you scoop the club at impact, forcing the clubhead ahead of your hands, you will either blade the ball or bottom out.